Ignore (some) Advice; Proceed with Caution

-If you google "college essay topics to avoid" you will find things like, personal tragedies, obstacles in sports, immigrant stories, mental health issues, people you look up to, relationship break-up stories, or volunteer experiences.
+If you google "college essay topics to avoid," you will find things like personal tragedies, obstacles in sports, immigrant stories, mental health issues, people you look up to, relationship break-up stories, or volunteer experiences.
 What else is there?
-And also, how can you be yourself, and be authentic while also NOT picking a topic that is most central to who you are – just to be accepted into a college.
+And also, how can you be yourself and be authentic while also NOT picking a topic that is most central to who you are – just to be accepted into a college?
 Sounds like really misguided advice to me.
-And maybe a good clue that that college is not the best choice for you.
+This may be a good clue that college is not the best choice for you.

 Here's my take.
-How about instead we talk about the writing topic in terms of choices and options, rather than dos and don'ts.
-College-bounders can write about anything that is truly meaningful to them with certain guidelines or a precede with caution approach.
-I don't ever tell my clients not to write about a certain topic.
+How about we talk about the topic of writing in terms of choices and options rather than dos and don'ts?
+College-bounders can write about anything truly meaningful to them with certain guidelines or a precede-with-caution approach.
+I rarely tell my clients not to write about a certain topic.
 Instead, I listen.
 I find out what is most at the core of their essence, what experiences have been most transformational, and what I hear they want to write about.
 Then I help them craft an essay in a way that keeps the focus on the student’s abilities, passion, and potential for growth and how the the challenging experience shaped them into who they are.
-If the experience didn't create a measurable, articulable positive impact than you probably wouldn't think to write about it in the first place and if you could find a better way to show the best of who you are without that very difficult, transformational experience, you would.
+If the experience didn't create a measurable, articulable positive impact, then you probably wouldn't think to write about it in the first place, and if you could find a better way to show the best of who you are without that very difficult, transformational experience, you would.
 Right?

 Take a ways: